use-ink/ink/ARCHITECTURE.md

    parse, analyze and generate code for ink! smart contracts.
 * `ink_lang_codegen`: Generates Rust code from the ink!
 IR.

-## Code Generation

-We avoid structuring things via hidden or private modules, this was the ink! v1 way of doing code generation and it was bug prone and hard to maintain.

-What we do instead to generate code that is hidden from users is to pack it into anonymous `const` (so `const _: () = { … };`) and connect it to the outside world with private trait implementations.
-You can see how this looks by installing [`cargo-expand`](https://github.com/dtolnay/cargo-expand) and executing `cd examples/flipper/ && cargo expand` in this repository.

 ## Allocator

 ink! smart contracts use a very simple bump allocator for dynamic